 Looking to master basic cooking techniques for your plant-based kitchen?
-Here’s a concise rundown of the most useful skills, from I’m Mad as Hell and I’m Not Going to Eat it Any More* (Perigee Books, 2011) by Christina Pirello. more→
+Here’s a concise rundown of the most useful skills, from I’m Mad as Hell and I’m Not Going to Eat it Any More* (Perigee Books, 2011) by Christina Pirello, reprinted by permission. more→

 Some time ago, I polled readers to find out what are some favorite kitchen gadgets.
 It turned out to be a treasury of great ideas.
 One of my personal favorites is an immersion blender.* We’re not huge fruit eaters in my family (we prefer our veggies!), so making smoothies most days of the week is not a big deal with this hand-held gadget, and ensures that we get our requisite 2 servings of fruit per day (of course making fruit smoothie and green smoothies is a snap with the Vitamix see below and other high-speed blenders, but those are quite an investment compared with this under-$30 item.

 More and more people are starting to realize the importance of eating “local,” loosely defined as grown within approximately 100 to 200 miles.
 You can probably guess its benefits: eating local reduces your food’s carbon footprint and strengthens the local economy while providing you with fresher food.
 But how can you go local in your meal planning?
 Here are some easy tips to help you get started. more→

 It’s worth keeping track of your garbage for a few weeks.
 Watch what you throw away, and ask yourself if each item you are throwing away could be replaced with a reusable substitute. more→